Previously in some digital headspace that lives over at DannyDamage.co.uk most of the time…

 Gearbox E3 Showcase

-With a similar (yet more subtle) approach as Devolver with regard to digs and jokes, Gearbox made it official and ensured that Ubisoft’s offering was the least appetizing of the entire first day.
+With a similar (yet more subtle) approach as Devolver with regard to digs and jokes, Gearbox made it official and ensured that Ubisoft’s offering was the least appetizing of the entirety of E3 day 1.

 Borderlands film-set chat with Eli Roth.